 The main Medici line died out in the 1700s, and the family name no longer continues through the original bloodline.

-Some people may claim a distant connection, but the historic Medici family is considered extinct.
+Some may claim a distant connection, but the historic Medici family is considered extinct.

 Who inherited the Medici fortune?

-After the last Medici ruler, Anna Maria Luisa de’ Medici, died, much of the family’s wealth and art collection was left to the city of Florence.
+After the last Medici ruler, Anna Maria Luisa de Medici, died, much of the family’s wealth and art collection was left to Florence.

 She signed a pact that kept the Medici treasures in Florence for public enjoyment, ensuring their legacy lived on locally.